Greenhotep/playground-s8OyBPmj/markdowns/welcome.md

 I have a website as well.
 I've used it as a tutorial site for the longest, but I'll be converting it over to my portfolio site.

-[Check me out](greenhotep.com).
-I've just got my tutorial rates and some cube videos on there...FOR NOW...
+Check me out at www.greenhotep.com.
+I've just got my blog posts and some cube videos on there...FOR NOW...
 Anyway, PEACE.